johnhw/ipynb_widget_canvas/README.md

   widgets.
 I would like for this widget to be as easy (or as hard??) to use as the built-in widgets.

-- Image data is to accessed as a Python class property in a form compatible with a Numpy array.
+- Image data accessed as a Python class property in a form compatible with a Numpy array.

 - Image data synchronized between front- and back-end as Base64-encoded PNG-compressed data.